broadinstitute/wfl/docs/md/sink.md

 By setting `"identifier": "sample_name"` in the sink configuration, entities will be created using the "sample_name" as the entity name.

+!!! note
-Note that when two sets of pipeline outputs share the same "identifier" value, the first set of outputs will be overwritten by the second in the workspace.
+    When two sets of pipeline outputs share the same "identifier" value, the first set of outputs will be overwritten by the second in the workspace.

 #### `fromOutputs`
 `fromOutputs` configures how to create new entities from pipeline outputs by mapping the output names to attributes in the `entityType`.
 Note that all attribute names must exist in the entityType before the workload  creation.

-`fromOutputs` allows a small about of flexibility in how to construct an entity and supports the following relations:
+`fromOutputs` allows a small amount of flexibility in how to construct an entity and supports the following relations:

 - `"attribute": "output"`